Exploring Fine-Tuning of Large Audio Language Models for Spoken Language Understanding under Limited Speech Data: Introduction

 \section{Introduction}

 Large Audio Language Models (LALMs) such as AudioPaLM \cite{rubenstein2023audiopalm}, SALMONN~\cite{TangEtAl2024SALMONN}, and Qwen-Audio~\cite{Qwen-Audio} have recently emerged.
-By integrating pretrained audio encoders with large language models, they unify acoustic and linguistic representations in an end-to-end manner.
-This design avoids the limitations of ASR-to-LLM cascades in speech-related tasks, which suffer from transcription errors~\cite{fathullah2024audiochatllama, shang2024end} and loss of prosodic or speaker-related information~\cite{sarim2025direct, wu2024just}.
+By integrating pretrained audio encoders with large language models, LALMs unify acoustic and linguistic representations in an end-to-end manner, avoiding the limitations of ASR-to-LLM cascades in speech-related tasks, such as transcription error propagation~\cite{fathullah2024audiochatllama, shang2024end} and the loss of paralinguistic information~\cite{sarim2025direct, wu2024just}.

 While most studies of LALMs have focused on large-scale pre-training and zero-shot evaluation, research on fine-tuning is still at an early stage, in contrast to the text LLM literature where fine-tuning has become the standard paradigm for downstream adaptation~\cite{shengyu2023instruction}.
 Recent works have explored this direction, including domain-specific applications~\cite{florea2025exploring, bn2025fine} and cross-task spoken language understanding (SLU) adaptation through in-context learning~\cite{agrawal2025spoken}.
 Omni-R1~\cite{rouditchenko2025omni} further showed that even text-only fine-tuning can enhance audio QA performance, suggesting that curriculum training with text-only and audio-text data may be a promising direction for future work.
 Taken together, these efforts highlight the emerging interest in off-the-shelf LALM fine-tuning, yet how such approaches can be systematically applied to downstream speech processing tasks under realistic speech resource constraints remains an open question.